eclipse-iofog/iofog.org/content/docs/1.3.0/tools/iofogctl/usage.md

 iofogctl deploy application -f application.yaml
 ```

+Specifications of the ioFog stack YAML types can be found [here](../iofogctl/stack-yaml-spec.html)
-Specifications of the YAML types can be found [here](../iofogctl/yaml-spec.html)
+Specifications of the ioFog application YAML types can be found [here](../iofogctl/application-yaml-spec.html)

 ## Connect to an Existing Edge Compute Network